Individuals, Couples, Intensives in Nashville & Chattanooga

 Philosophy

-I partnered with Leah Linn in 2018 and we started Peloton Counseling valuing more of a team approach.
-Initially, our focus was primarily with addiction and recovery.
-Over time, our focus and passion has shifted to deeper trauma work with clients where it’s less about the pathology of the behavior and focusing more on the deeper causes of pain.
-While, I still help clients navigate addiction, I see it more of the symptom and not the problem.
+For over 12 years, I have practiced as a Licensed Professional Counselor.
+Initially, my focus was primarily on addiction and recovery.
+Over time, my focus and passion have shifted to deeper trauma work with clients, where it’s less about the pathology of the behavior and more about the deeper causes of pain.
+I view addiction, anxiety, and depression as more of the symptoms and not the problem.
 I have seen clients change through deeper healing and less focus on the symptoms.
-It’s been my experience that any time we experience difficult moments in daily lives - it is a result of unprocessed pain / trauma.
-This pain can be from early childhood experience and/or recent events.
-Resulting in robbing us from the present moment.
+It’s been my experience that any time we experience difficult moments in our daily lives, it is a result of unprocessed pain/trauma.
+This pain can be from early childhood experiences and/or recent events.
+Resulting in robbing us of the present moment.

-Please refer to the specialities page for a more in depth description of the the therapeutic work I offer for clients.
+Please refer to the specialties page for a more in-depth description of the therapeutic work I offer for clients.
 Feel free to reach out for further information, or use the contact form at the bottom of this page to inquire whether our services are right for you.

 Contact